ZinaidaK/AdventureWorks/README.md

   Dataset Overview:

   This PowerBI dashboard draws insights from six core tables: Budget, Calendar, Customer, Product, Sales, and Territory.
 These tables provide a rich tapestry of data, enabling a comprehensive understanding of   the Adventure Works dataset.

+  DATA SOURCE
+  You can download the full dataset here: